MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 ms.technology: windows-devices
 ---

-# WinDbg Preview - Scripting
+# WinDbg Preview - Scripting Menu

 This section describes how to how to use scripting.